top of page

 -

-When will Moonfrost release?We are aiming to release in early access in the first half of 2025, one we secure a data we will be sure to let you know.
+When will Moonfrost release?We are aiming to release in early access in the first half of 2025, once we secure a date we will be sure to let you know.
 We will release first on PC and Mac, once we are out of early access we then plan to release on mobile (android and ios).
 We can't commit to launching on consoles yet but will keep you updated.

 -